Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Osteoarthritis

 The joint pain and discomfort caused by osteoarthritis can lead to sleep disturbances.
-In fact, 70 percent18 of people with osteoarthritis live with some sort of sleep disturbance.
+According to the Arthritis Foundation, 70 percent15 of people with osteoarthritis live with some sort of sleep disturbance.

 If joint pain disrupts your sleep, browse our best mattresses for arthritis